 Carrier incentive in spades

-The money paid was high enough to make sure the purchasers have every incentive to exploit their new frequencies to the maximum economic advantages – which means New Zealand will get better wireless data services.
+The money paid was high enough to make sure the purchasers have every incentive to exploit their new frequencies to the greatest economic advantages – which means New Zealand will get better wireless data services.

 This leaves only one fly in the ointment: the single 5 MHz block left on the table.